The Department of Residence Life strives to provide a seamless and pain-free move-in process for students and their families during Move-In time.

 - Driving Directions to the University of Illinois Springfield

 - Checking In

-- Lincoln and Founders Residence Halls will be open for Move In from Monday, Aug.
-17 to Thursday, Aug.
-20. Check-in timeslots will be offered between 8 a.m. and 3 p.m.
+- Students who are NEW to campus housing (First-Year, Transfer, Grad) should plan to Move In on Monday, Aug.
+16. Check-in timeslots will be offered between 8 a.m. and 3 p.m.

 - ALL students are expected to pre-register for a Move In timeslot to allow for a move-in experience that reduces congestion and supports physical distancing for students and their move-in helpers.

-- You will receive your room key, parking permit, and other essential move-in resources at a one-stop-shop check-in experience, which will be located indoors at The Recreation and Athletic Center (TRAC).
+- NEW Students will receive their room key, parking permit, and other essential move-in resources at a one-stop-shop check-in experience, which will be located indoors at The Recreation and Athletic Center (TRAC).

 - Residence Hall Parking

 - For students living in one of our Residence Halls (Lincoln or Founders), parking in front of the halls is very limited and only 6 cars will be allowed to park and unload at a time.
 For students wanting to take advantage of our curbside unloading zones, they will need to get in a holding line, which will be located in the north section of the TRAC parking lot (Lot I).
 Staff will be on hand to direct traffic.